-Travel Nurse Guide to Crisis Response Jobs
+Travel Nurse Career Guide: Crisis Response Nursing Jobs

 With the COVID-19 pandemic, facilities need nurses now more than ever.
 We, like most travel nurse agencies, have crisis response needs.
 So, what is that exactly?
 As the name suggests, these assignments require nurses to start immediately and boast some of the highest pay rates for travel nurses due to their urgent nature.